MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 ## Auto-sign in after password reset

-After a successful password reset flow, you can sign in your users without initiating a fresh sign-in flow.
+After a successful password reset flow, you can automatically sign in your users without initiating a fresh sign-in flow.

 The `ResetPasswordResult.Complete` returns `SignInContinuationState` object.
 The `SignInContinuationState` provides access to `signIn()` method.